DumplingsDevs/Pipelines/README.md

 ## 2. Implement first decorator (optional step)
+Analogous to Middlewares in .NET.
 Think of them as layers of logic that execute before or after the handler.

 ```cs
 public class LoggingDecorator<TCommand, TResult> : IHandler<TCommand, TResult> where TCommand : IInput<TResult>